Joyous celebrations across Syria after al-Assad’s fall

 Yesterday we were waiting, hopeful, waiting for you, for the day that Syria can truly become Syria.
 Today is a day of joy, it's like a dream.

-My Homs, my soul, my life is Homs, Syria is Homs.
+My Homs, my soul.
+My life is Homs, Syria is Homs.
 We are the children of this country, we're one, we don't want anyone hurt any more.

-I dream that we can live, like other countries who have toppled their regimes, to be without fear, to not fear speaking out.
+I dream that we can live, like other countries that have toppled their regimes, to be without fear, to not fear speaking out.

 Today on the streets I just saw tears.
 Tears, tears, tears.
-Now I see that Syria really is ours, now I feel that this is my Syria and when I saw them, may God protect them, when I saw them come… they have avenged my brother, my uncle.
+Now I see that Syria really is ours, now I feel that this is my Syria and when I saw them, may God protect them, when I saw them come ... they have avenged my brother, my uncle.

 They're both missing.
-My uncle has been missing for 14 years, the same age as his son, he went missing just as the boy was born.
+My uncle has been missing for 14 years, the same as his son's age.
+He went missing just as the boy was born.

-My other uncle was killed at the door to his home… today I feel we have been avenged.
+My other uncle was killed at the door to his home ... today I feel we have been avenged.

-Youssef Beyraqdar, from Bab Sbaa in Homs
+Youssef Beyraqdar, from Bab Sbaa, Homs

 I had to leave my neighbourhood in 2012 because of the ethnic cleansing and massacres, and today I've come back to my liberated city.

-In 2018, I had to leave the northern Homs countryside in a green bus [domestic transport buses used by al-Assad for forced population transfer] but today I have come back with my dignity intact, honoured and free.
+In 2018, I had to leave the northern Homs countryside in a green bus [domestic transport buses used by al-Assad for forced population transfer].
+But today, I have come back with my dignity intact, honoured and free.

 My feelings as I came back were so mixed.
-We cried, we screamed in joy, feelings that cannot be described, coming back and seeing our families.
-It's like a dream.
+We cried, we screamed in joy - feelings that cannot be described.
+Coming back and seeing our families - it's like a dream.

-I saw my mother, I was able to visit my father's grave, he died while I was away, last year, and I wasn't able to come back.
+I saw my mother.
+I was able to visit my father's grave.
+He died while I was away, last year, and I wasn't able to come back.

 Today I was able to visit him and tell him that I was here again, finally.
 Thanks be to God.